Research grants from outside organizations

 The Noah Resident Lectureship Award

-Since 1958, Noah Worcester Dermatological Society (Noah) has offered its members exceptional educational programming in unparalleled settings.
-We now offer a unique opportunity for dermatology residents and fellows who represent the future leaders of dermatology.
-The award recipient is required to present their research at the Noah Worcester Dermatological Society Annual Meeting at Gurney's Newport Resort in Newport Rhode Island, May 6-10, 2020.
-The scholarship includes a $1,000 stipend to cover the cost of transportation and travel expenses to and from the meeting, complimentary meeting registration, admission to all lectures, invitations to all scheduled Noah social events and dinners, and a standard hotel room for the duration of the conference.
+The Noah Worcester Dermatological Society (Noah) is a unique organization comprised of the most respected and visible thought leaders in dermatology.
+The Noah Resident Lectureship Award includes a $1,000 stipend to cover the cost of transportation and travel expenses to and from Noah's annual meeting, complimentary meeting registration, admission to all lectures, invitations to all scheduled Noah social events and dinners, and a standard hotel room for the duration of the conference.